stupidmankind/BYpassDoc/docs/source/commands/wordopendocument.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected document

 **File Path**
-	Enter the path to the file
+	Indicate the location of the file

 **Visible**
-	Set to No will open Word in background
+	Set to [No] will open Word in background